Stephenlaye2/Metanauts_BD/Additional Scala Task/readme.md

 Map(apple -> 2, pear -> 1, pawpaw -> 3, mango -> 4)
 ``

-####2.
-Write a Scala program to find the even and odd numbers from a given list.
+####Write a Scala program to find the even and odd numbers from a given list

 **Method: ``evenOddNum(lst)``**